ho323/ho323/README.md

 ### Hoseong Kim --@ho323

-Hello👋 I'm Hoseong Kim.
+Hello👋
 I'm currently developing an application with Flutter for my business.
 I have worked as an ML engineer in a startup in the past.